 About the Author

-When Joe is not contributing blog posts to AlienVault and all the exciting other things he does in his biography, he maintains AdvancedPersistentSecurity.net which includes a target="_blank"blog maintained by Joe and his colleagues.
+When Joe is not contributing blog posts to AlienVault and all the exciting other things he does in his biography, he maintains AdvancedPersistentSecurity.net.
 He also has a podcast called "Advanced Persistent Security" that can be found on most major platforms such as iTunes, Google Play, and Stitcher as well as at the direct link.
 Guests of the podcast thus far include Georgia Weidman, Frank Rietta, Tracy Z. Maleef, Justin Seitz, Troy Hunt, and Jack Daniel.